SchachSebastian/me-web-interface/README.md

 - 📦 View all items stored in your **Applied Energistics 2 ME system**
 - 🧠 Interface using a **Lua script with Advanced Peripherals’ ME Bridge**
 - 🌐 Browse your inventory from a sleek **React frontend**
+- 🛠️ Even **remotely craft items** directly from the web interface — just click and let the ME system handle the rest!

 ---